Home Editor's Picks The Needs and Priorities of the Victims in Northern Syria and Ways to Seek Justice for Them

 On October 27, 2023, Synergy Association for Victims, Syrians for Truth and Justice (STJ) Organization, and Dar Association for Victims of Forced Displacement jointly organized the Second Annual Forum for the Victims in Northern Syria, under the slogan “Together, Our Voice is Stronger”.

-The Forum was held in al-Qamishli/Qamishlo City in northeast Syria, with the participation of 57 people (23 women and 34 men), most of whom attended in person while others joined virtually, among them six panelists.
-The participants were victims and survivors, including the Internally Displaced Persons (IDPs), enforced migrants, activists, human rights defenders, and decision makers, in addition to various local, regional and international media agencies and outlets.
+The Forum was held in al-Qamishli/Qamishlo City in northeast Syria, with the participation of 57 people, most of whom attended in person while others joined virtually, among them six panelists.
+The participants were victims and survivors, including the IDPs, enforced migrants, activists, human rights defenders, and decision makers, in addition to various local, regional and international media agencies and outlets.

 The Executive Director of Synergy Association for Victims, Izzadin Saleh, commenced the Forum by giving a speech on the escalating human rights violations due to the ongoing Syrian conflict since 2011 and its impact on the victims, survivors and their families.
 He emphasized the importance of coordination between the victims and survivors to represent themselves and lead campaigns to defend their rights.
 He also stressed that a comprehensive and sustainable peace in Syria is impossible without seeking justice for the victims and without their active participation in truth-revealing, accountability, and justice processes.